jvm-bloggers/jvm-bloggers/CONTRIBUTING.md

 * Notation for test classes is `YourClassNameSpec` ([example](src/test/groovy/pl/tomaszdziurko/jvm_bloggers/utils/DateTimeUtilitiesSpec.groovy#L8))

 * Notation for test methods is `def "Should do something"` ([example](src/test/groovy/pl/tomaszdziurko/jvm_bloggers/InitialBlogDataPopulationTriggerSpec.groovy#L20))

-* Each section after label `given/when/then` should have indentation one level deeper than label itself

 * Do **not** use `def` for local variables declaration in `.groovy` files, we use static typing instead

 * Object under test should be marked with `@Subject` annotation from Spock